Noah-Yasarturk/Intragenic-miR-ExploreR-UI/README.md

 genomics.
 There is also a major issue with RCaller whereby the visualization function executes correctly but exits the opened window upon completion that I made various attempts at overcoming through use of threads.

-I hope to eventually recreate this using R exclusively to overcome the visualization issue.
+I hope to recreate this using R exclusively to overcome the visualization issue.